-- Low (vellow) Very unlikely to occur (estimated frequency of less than 1 year in 10 years). - Moderate (orange) Occurs infrequently (estimated frequency of 1 or 2 years in 10 years). - High (red) Likely to occur (estimated frequency of 3 or more years in 10 years).
+- Low (yellow) Very unlikely to occur (estimated frequency of less than 1 year in 10 years). - Moderate (orange) Occurs infrequently (estimated frequency of 1 or 2 years in 10 years). - High (red) Likely to occur (estimated frequency of 3 or more years in 10 years).

-Magnitude of Impact
+• Magnitude of Impact

-- Low (vellow) Limited impact on ability to meet demands.
-No projected deficit if customers respond with demand reductions similar to those seen in 2015. - Moderate (orange) Impacts water supply that could result in an estimated additional conservation requirement of up to about 25 percent over that of the "low" impact.
-This essentially equates to up to 50 percent of total supply. - High (red) Impacts water supply that could result in an estimated additional conservation requirement of greater than 25 percent over that of the "low" impact.
+- Moderate (yellow) Limited impact on ability to meet demands.
+No projected deficit if customers respond with demand reductions similar to those seen in 2015 as shown in Table 5-10. - High (orange) Impacts water supply that could result in an estimated additional conservation requirement of up to about 25 percent over that of the "low" impact.
+This essentially equates to up to 50 percent of total supply. - Severe (red) Impacts water supply that could result in an estimated additional conservation requirement of greater than 25 percent over that of the "low" impact.
 This essentially equates to more than 50 percent of total supply.
 This is typically above the highest stage of a water shortage contingency plan.

 It should be noted that as shown in Table 3-2, there are several agencies with service areas in the RDCP area that can fully meet demands through already developed groundwater supplies.
 These agencies are not projected to experience any supply vulnerabilities during drought as long as the groundwater basin remains sustainable in terms of volume.
 The regional groundwater basin has been sustainably managed over the past two decades as a result of improved conjunctive use operations.
-12 During the most recent drought, groundwater elevations remained relatively stable as customers reduced demands.
+During the recent drought (January 2012 through April 2017), groundwater elevations remained relatively stable as customers reduced demands.
 Therefore, the groundwater basin is not considered vulnerable with respect to drought conditions.
 Because of the reliability of the groundwater supply from a hydrologic perspective, many of these agencies will be key contributors to mitigation actions for those agencies with drought vulnerabilities.

-12 Currently, groundwater in the North American Subbasin is being managed by the Sacramento Groundwater Authority (SGA), Sutter County, South Sutter Water District, Placer County, and the Western Placer County Groundwater Management Partners (City of Roseville, City of Lincoln, Placer County Water Agency, California American Water).
+12 Currently, groundwater in the North American Subbasin is being managed by the Sacramento Groundwater Authority, Sutter County, South Sutter Water District, Placer County, and the West Placer County Groundwater Management Partners (including the City of Roseville, City of Lincoln, PCWA, California American Water).
 These entities have a history of coordinated data collection and groundwater management efforts for over 20 years.
-SGA has submitted a notice to California Department of Water Resources (DWR) to become a Groundwater Sustainability Agency (GSA) for the Sacramento County portion of the North American Subbasin.